 b) Using the fleet card for a vehicle to which it is not assigned;

 c) Splitting a purchase into more than one transaction to avoid exceeding an established purchasing limit; and

 d) Using the fleet card to circumvent the use of state contracts, purchasing laws, rules, policies or procedures.

 F. Emergency use

 1. Prior to using the fleet card, the authorized card user must call the “1-800” telephone number on the card for authorization of the expenditure amount.

-2. Emergency use of the fleet card must be reported to the local fleet card coordinator no later than the next business day following the emergency.
-The local fleet card coordinator must then notify the agency fleet card administrator.
+2. Emergency use of the fleet card must be reported to the agency fleet card administrator or the department fleet card coordinator no later than the next business day following the emergency.
+The department fleet card coordinator must then notify the agency fleet card administrator.